Shopify/polaris/stylelint-polaris/README.md

 Flags declaration property values using `--p-*` that are not valid Polaris tokens.

+The following invalid token is considered a problem:

 ```diff
 - font-size: var(--p-fontsize-200);
 ```

+The following valid token is not considered a problem:

 ```diff
 + font-size: var(--p-font-size-200);